Grid Math

 Assign Grids

-To further increase the vertical height of the Assign grids box, click on an editable entry within the box until it becomes underlined, indicating it is in focus.
-Then, hover the cursor over the top or bottom edge of the dialog until a double arrow appears.
+To further increase the vertical height of the Assign grids box, click on an editable entry within the box until it becomes underlined, indicating that it is in focus.
+Then, hover the cursor over the top or bottom edge of the dialog until a double-headed arrow appears.
 Click and drag the edge to resize the dialog, which will also adjust the height of the Assign grids box.
 Note that clicking elsewhere inside the box will not activate the desired resizing function.

 Using Spatial Coordinates (X, Y, Z) as Grid Math Variables

 Since Oasis montaj is spatially aware, location coordinates can be directly accessed using the “reserved” variable designations X, Y, and Z .
-Use X & Y for a plan grid, X & Z or Y& Z for a straight section, and X, Y & Z for a curvilinear section.

 //G0=.\Sinusoidal.grd(GRD)